ajsoriar/ajsr-confirm/README.md

 [![NuGet version](https://badge.fury.io/nu/ajsr-confirm.svg)](https://badge.fury.io/nu/ajsr-confirm)
 -->

-ajsr-confirm is a simple jQuery plugin that shows a confirmation window.
+ajsr-confirm is a simple javascript plugin that shows a confirmation window.
 It offers an html skeleton that can be used as a base to personalize the UI.
 Some creative and fun themes are included.
+A pure javascript and jQuery versions are available in dist folder.

 <!--- You will get this:-->
 ![ajsr-confirm examples](./demo/ajsrConfirm.png?raw=true "ajsr-confirm examples")